Dragontalker/dragontalker/README.md

 <!-- TODO: Add last video link -->

-- :100: I’m currently studing in a coding bootcamp @ University of Toronto
+- :100: I’m currently studing in a coding bootcamp @ University of Toronto.
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Most used line of code `git commit -m "Initial Commit"`.
-- :fire:I’m looking for interesting porjects.
+- :fire: I’m looking for interesting porjects.
 - 📫 How to reach me: richard.yang.tong@gmail.com.
-- :books: Favorite Books: Foundhead, Atlas Shrugged, 12 Rules of Life
+- :books: Favorite Books: `Fountainhead`, `Atlas Shrugged`, `12 Rules of Life`.
 - ⚡ Fun fact: I am a huge fan of Tesla and (of course) Space X!

-#### Top Technologies
+#### My Current Stack

 <!-- TODO: Make technologies links takes you to repositories -->